marjanhasan/takeEat-client/README.md

 # takeEat (Client Side)

 A full-stack restaurant web application providing a seamless experience for both customers and administrators.
+The client-side of the **takeEat** project is a dynamic and responsive web application built using **React.js**.
+This platform provides an intuitive interface for customers and administrators, ensuring smooth navigation, menu browsing, and dashboard access.

 ## WakaTime Reports